Are you ready to train and eat like people on the NBC TV show The Biggest Loser, but without cameras following you around 24-7?

-The few critics out there say The Biggest Loser diet as seen on the TV show is unreasonable for the average person because it's extreme.
-This may be true, but if you have a large amount of weight to lose, an initial focus on getting a lot of weight off quickly may really be what’s needed.
-And maintaining the weight loss, which is often tough, is easier with The Biggest Loser’s emphasis on exercise and diet control.
+Critics say The Biggest Loser diet as seen on the TV show is unreasonable for the average person, because it's extreme.
+This may be true, but if you have a large amount of weight to lose, an initial focus on getting a lot of weight off quickly may be motivating.

 Is It Good for Certain Conditions?

 Yes.
 When you lose the weight you’ll be preventing many medical conditions linked with obesity.
 You’ll lower your risk of diabetes, heart disease, high blood pressure, high cholesterol, and stroke.
 The exercise will increase your core strength, stamina, and flexibility.
 You’ll be able to get out, live life, and socialize with other people by doing activities like biking and hiking.

 To prevent injuries, you may need to pace yourself for slower, steady weight loss over a longer time than the TV show season.

 The Final Word

 This no-nonsense diet and exercise program works, but it is not for everyone.
 You have to participate in high levels of exercise and eat many fewer calories to lose weight.